 Example 01: Checking if a Number is Even or Odd With If Else in Bash

 Checking a number if it is even or odd is an easy and simple task that helps you understand the function of an if else statement.
-This conditional statement basically enhances the readability of the bash script and allows you to perform your task efficiently.
-In this example, I will show you how to use if else to find an even or odd number.
-Let’s start the procedure:
+The following code will show you how to use if else to find an even or odd number:

 #!/bin/bash